-Worksite setup.
-In a typical round, workers worked full-time at the worksite for 12 consecutive days.
+2. Worksite Setup.
+In a typical round, workers worked fulltime at the worksite for 12 consecutive days.
 Hours matched the norms for casual wage work in the villages corresponding to each round.
-Work typically began at 8 am or 9 am, and ended between 2 pm and 5 pm, with 5 hours of work per day in the modal round.
-Workers worked individually in their own personal work areas, where they also ate lunch, physically distanced from other workers; this limited the scope for interactions between workers to minimize output comparisons or social conversation at work.
+Work typically began at 8 am or 9 am, and ended between 2 pm and 5 pm, with 5 hours of work per day in the modal round.7